-Pyramids are used to improve performance.
+Pyramids are used to improve display performance.
 They are a downsampled version of the original raster dataset and can contain many downsampled layers.
 Each successive layer of the pyramid is downsampled at a scale of 2:1.
 Below is an example of two levels of pyramids created for a raster dataset:

 Pyramids can speed up the display of raster data by retrieving only the data at a specified resolution that is required for the display.
 With pyramids, a lower-resolution copy of the data displays quickly when drawing the entire dataset.
-As you zoom in, levels with finer resolutions are drawn; performance is maintained because you're drawing successively smaller areas.
-The database server chooses the most appropriate pyramid level automatically based on the user's display scale.
+As you zoom in, levels with finer resolutions are drawn and performance is maintained because you're drawing successively smaller areas.
+The database server automatically chooses the most appropriate pyramid level based on the user's display scale.
 Without pyramids, the entire dataset must be read from disk and resampled to a smaller size.
-This is called display resampling and occurs when the ArcGIS display is refreshed.
+This is called display resampling and occurs when the display is refreshed.

-A .rrd file is created for ERDAS IMAGINE files.
+An .rrd file is created for ERDAS IMAGINE files.

 Below is an example of the increase in the storage size of a raster dataset due to pyramid levels based on the various compression types.
 Level 0 is the original raster dataset.

 Pyramid resampling methods

 There are three pyramid resampling methods available: nearest neighbor, bilinear, and cubic convolution.
 Nearest neighbor is the default and typically works for any type of raster dataset, though it is recommended that you use nearest neighbor for discrete (nominal) data or raster datasets with color maps, such as land-use data, scanned maps, and pseudocolor images.
 Bilinear interpolation or cubic convolution should be used for continuous data such as satellite imagery or aerial photography.
 Although bilinear interpolation is performed more quickly, the result is not as sharp as the result of cubic convolution.
 Bilinear interpolation is recommended for 1-bit TIFF or IMG files.